YoungGosling/PortalOps/nextjs/AZURE_LOGIN_SETUP.md

 2. User profile information (name, email) is retrieved
 3. A session is created in NextAuth
 4. The user is granted default "User" role
-5. **Note**: To assign roles and services, an admin must add the user in the User Directory
+5. **Note**: To assign roles and services, an admin must add the user in the Employee Directory

 ### Returning Users